alexandrabrian/critical_feature_extraction/README.md

 All investors seek to predict stock positions (buy, hold and sell) that generate a profitable return.
 There are many different methods employed to accomplish this goal, such as fundamental, sentiment  and technical analysis.
 Financial forecasting has many challenges because financial time series data are noisy, non-stationary and volatile.
 Due to the many features and noisy features associated with historical pricing data many investors have turned to machine learning, statistical and computational perspectives.

 ### Solution Statement:
-This study aims to reduce the inherently noisy nature of the features assocaited with the time-series data.
+This study aims to reduce the inherently noisy nature of the features associated with the time-series data.
 First, naive PCA and Linear Regression will be used for our benchmark.
 Next, KPCA and SVD will be used as our model.

 ### Metric
-We will use r^2 and mean squared error to score our models.
+We will use two metrics, r^2 and mean squared error to score and compare our models. r^2 will show how much (0-1) of our model explains the variance.
+We will also use mean squared error to measure the difference between the estimator (y_test) and what is estimated (y_pred).

 ### Benchmark